dlasch089/luis-app/README.md

 ## Homepage redirect

 As a user that tries to access the / path I want to be redirected to login or teams page so that I can continue my journey

+## View Teams

+As a Team Lead I want to view all my teams so that I can manage each one of them